mim1q/MineCells/changelogs/minecells_1.3.4.md

 # Mine Cells 1.3.4

-## bugfix
+## bugfixes and tweaks

-- Introduced a potential fix for the crashes connected to the Portal Block Entity
+- Introduced potential fixes for the crashes connected to the Portal and Portal Block Entity
+- Added compatibility with RPGDifficulty
+- Fixed Conjunctivius's eye rendering with some shaders
+- Made portals a lot rarer